arianyambao/crash-course-dialogflow/README.md

 * Add the training phrases or the user utterances.
 Or what the user must say to trigger the intent
 * Add the agent's response when this trigger is intent.
 For the example, we used:
 ```
 We are offering multiple plans to fit your budget and needs.
 We have Sample Plan 499 and Sample Plan 999.
-Please let me know what plans you would like to know more.
+Please let me know what plan you would like to know more.
 ```
 * Save the agent
 ![alt text](images/df3.png)

+### 4) Create entities for the plans
+From this example, we have seen that there are two plans of choice given by the agent.
+And instead of creating two different sets of intents, we could just make an entity for it to know what `Postpaid Plan` our user is talking about.
+* On the entity tab, click `Create Entity`
+* Set the Entity Name to `postpaid_plans`
+* Set the first property/parameter to `499` and set its synonyms
+* Set the second property/parameter to `999` and set its synonyms
+* Save the entity created